spatialthoughts/qgis-tutorials/source/docs/custom_python_functions.rst

 Expressions in QGIS have a lot of power and are used in many core features - selection, calculating field values, styling, labelling etc. QGIS also has support for user-defined expressions.
-Using a little bit of python programming, you can define your own functions that can be used within the expression engine.
+With a little bit of python programming, you can define your own functions that can be used within the expression engine.